Robbo (video game): Ports

 Pelc left Avalon in 1990 and was hired in a Kraków-based company Doctor Q, which also employed his friend Maciej Miąsik.
 Under the wings of Doctor Q both developers began porting Robbo to the IBM PC compatible platform, which resulted in a demo version with 6 levels, published in 1991.
 When that same year Marek Kubowicz, one of the chairmans of Doctor Q, left to establish a new company XLand with the intent to publish video games, he was joined by Pelc and Miąsik.
 In the new company the developers finished Robbo for MS-DOS, which was consequently published by XLand in Poland in 1993.
 This version had enhanced 256-color VGA graphics and digitized sound, included a password system for maintaining game progress, and added four new levels to a total of 60.

 Through a deal with Epic MegaGames, the XLand version was also distributed in 1993 in the United States by mail-order, under the title The Adventures of Robbo.
 Customers could also order Epic Puzzle Pack, a compilation of three XLand games including The Adventures of Robbo, Heartlight and Electro Man.
 The Adventures of Robbo would be later distributed in a box under the "Monkey Business" label by The B&N Companies, Inc. in 1994.

 In 1993, LK Avalon published a Commodore 64 port of the game, developed by high-school student Sebastian Nowak.
-This version contains76 entirely new levels, and some additional types of objects not found in the original.
+This version contains 76 new levels, and some additional types of objects not found in the original.

 An Atari ST port followed in 1994, developed by Rafał Janicki, Paweł G. Angerman and Michał Juszczak and published in Poland by Larix.
 This version has 136 levels, including the ones from the Atari 8-bit version.
 The game sold in only ca. 80 copies.